BhathiyaPrasad/Budget-App/readme.md

 1. This is my First try to develope a app using JAVA

-2. First of all i created the expenses.java then i created variables (Description , Amount , Date)
+2. First of all i created the expenses.java then i created variables (Description , Amount , Date).

 3. Then I Created code for store data that user input